Do you ever feel like emotions sabotage your trades? If you’re wondering how to control your mind when trading, keep reading.

 This makes a lot of sense because most people, including traders, have worked for organizations before (or while) trading.
 Organizations have specific plans to achieve their goals.

 They usually have a management structure that requires accountability.
-This means that unless a trader has been a CEO or very high level manager, developing adherence to a plan is likely a skill that has to be developed for the first time.
+This means that unless a trader has been a CEO or very high-level manager, developing adherence to a plan is likely a skill that has to be developed for the first time.

 11. Be Michael Jordan (Steve Ira Present)

-Present gives an analogy of Michael Jordan with these guidelines.
+The present gives an analogy of Michael Jordan with these guidelines.

 - Picture yourself winning.